Crell/enum-comparison/rfc.md

 ## Introduction

 This RFC introduces Enumerations to PHP.
 Specifically, it introduces what are variously called "Algebraic Data Types", "tagged unions", or simply "enumerations" depending on the language.
 This capability offers greatly expanded support for data modeling, custom type definitions, and monad-style behavior.
-Enums enable the modeling technique of "make invalid states unrepresentable", which leads to more robust code with less need for exhaustive testing.
+Enums enable the modeling technique of "make invalid states unrepresentable," which leads to more robust code with less need for exhaustive testing.

 Many languages have support for enumerations of some variety.
 A [survey we conducted of various languages](https://github.com/Crell/enum-comparison) found that they could be categorized into three general groups: Fancy Constants, Fancy Objects, and full Algebraic Data Types.
 For this implementation we opted to implement full Algebraic Data Types, as that offers the most robust set of functionality while also degrading gracefully to simpler use cases.
 (Or it progressively enhances to more complex use cases, depending on your point of view.)

 The specific implementation here draws inspiration primarily from Swift, Rust, and Kotlin, but is not (nor is it intended as) a perfect 1:1 port of any of them.
+Enumerations take many forms depending on the language, and we opted to implement the most robust combination of functionality feasible.
+Every piece of functionality described here exists in a similar form in at least one, usually several, other enumeration-supporting languages.
+It is implemented as a single RFC rather than a series of RFCs as the functionality all inter-relates, and if full ADTs are the goal (as we believe they should be) then it's easier to implement them at once rather than to dribble-in functionality in potentially disjoint pieces.

 The most popular case of enumerations is `boolean`, which is an enumerated type with legal values `true` and `false`.
 This RFC allows developers to define their own arbitrarily robust enumerations.